 Clif Bar | Energy Bar Blueberry Crisp

-Not really trying the Lärabars quite yet… We continue with trying different flavours of Clif Bars, and this time we got Blueberry Crisp.
+Not really trying the Lärabars quite yet… We continue with trying different flavors of Clif Bars, and this time we got Blueberry Crisp.
 These taste just like blueberry pie.
 They are not my favorite, as I have a little aversion to energy bars with berries in them.
-They tend to be taste very sour and leaves an acidic feel in my tummy.
-These fall somewhere in the middle, not giving me too much discomfort.
+They tend to taste very sour and leaves an acidic feel in my tummy.
+This falls somewhere in the middle, not giving me too much discomfort.
 But I guess nothing can beat the White Chocolate Macadamia Nut flavor.
 It’s just the BOMB.

 Gonna take a break from energy bars now as we’re going into low season, and no need for the extra fuel no matter how good they might taste.

 While the The Institute of Medicine’s Food and Nutrition Board say 600 IU/day is enough for adults and the Endocrine Society says 2,000 IU/day is enough for most adults.
 New information is coming up that the current recommendations are not adequate for maintaining healthy levels of vitamin D. Especially considering that your body can produce between 10,000 to 25,000 IU of vitamin D in just a little under the time it takes for your skin to turn pink (taking in account that you’re exposing large parts of your body during summer/warm weather countries).
 That’s about 15-45 min in the sun.

 The vitamin D council recommends a dose of 5000 IU for adults or 70-80 IU/day/kg of body weight total to be more exact.